noteed/vm/README.md

 The `run-kvm.sh` script will run a VM in snapshot mode, i.e. changes will be lost and the image left unaltered.
 In addition, simply rebooting will cause `kvm` to exit.

-## Run containers

-Within a VM, run `setup-docker-tinc.sh` before launching containers.
+You can login using "horde" / "horde" directly or through SSH.